 If you don’t have teriyaki sauce to hand you can easily make it with this quick teriyaki sauce recipe.
 If you don’t have the ingredients or just aren’t a fan of teriyaki sauce, you can use sweet chili sauce instead.

 Serve it with more sushi (this tofu sushi for example), some steamed edamame pods crusted with salt, and some dumplings.
-Or for something a bit more substantial, add these garlic sesame noodles to the table, or serve as a starter with a bowl of vegan miso ramen for the main course.
+Or for something a bit more substantial, add these sesame garlic ramen noodles to the table, or serve as a starter with a bowl of vegan miso ramen for the main course.

 Of course, this recipe makes a substantial amount of sushi (I see no point in going to the effort of making sushi to just make a single serving), around six large maki-style sushi rolls or 36 pieces of sushi, so you can always enjoy it just by itself.